• Skip to primary navigation

 Choosing The Perfect Mangosteen (& How to Know When Mangosteens Are Ripe)

-You’ll know a mangosteen fruit is ripe when it has a firm outer skin with no crack or major blemishes.
+You’ll know a mangosteen fruit is ripe when it has a firm outer skin with no cracks or major blemishes.
 It should not be leaking juice, and ideally, it should have a healthy-looking cap of green leaves.

 How To Open And Eat Fresh Mangosteen Fruit